Peru Iquitos Jungle canopy walk Iquitos Lodge

 How to get to Manu Rainforest in Peru

-The journey from Cusco to Mano by road is spectacular, and the day-long journey leads you through astonishing mountain ranges and cloud forests.
+The road journey from Cusco to Mano is spectacular, and it is a day-long journey through astonishing mountain ranges and cloud forests.
 To save time, we took a short, inexpensive flight.
-By Plane, from Cusco to Lima, is a 45-minute flight whereafter, it is about an 8-hour journey, first by road and then by riverboat.
+By Plane, from Cusco to Lima is a 45-minute flight, and then it is about an 8-hour journey, first by road and then by riverboat.

 Where to Stay in Manu